salmanhaider12/Ai-clip-tagger-Lumin/README.md

 This method ensures we extract the **most contextually relevant and meaningful moment** in the clip — not just a random still.

----

-This aligns with Hoda's feedback by ensuring scalability in processing real-world gaming videos efficiently, while keeping the tagging results accurate and impactful.